BryanAlbert/ReactLife/README.md

 * Change none option in App selector to "Select a game..." (done)
 * Add an About page or popup with instructions?
 Include the rules and instructions--clicking on the grid, loading games, etc. How about on initial load, display the instructions in a dialog with an OK button. (done)
 * Load/save games?
+* Edge issues... since I'm returning dead for all sells past the edge of the known universe, the computations aren't strictly correct, since the grid is supposed to be infinite.
+As a result my gliders don't actually glide off the edge of the world like they should.
-* Edge issues... expand the grid past the visible dimensions in all directions so that edged computations account for cells beyond the edge... but how far?
+	* expand the grid past the visible dimensions in all directions so that edged computations account for cells beyond the edge... but how far?
 	* Dynamically size the array?
 	* Use a hash instead?